Irogerd/3d_reconstruction/README.md

   Output params:

     res - array of integral values with size N

+### - getAngles
+  Calculates set of angles which define directions.
+This set is Cartesian product of number of theta angles set located between 1 and 90 degrees and phi angles set located between 0 and 179 degrees

+  Input params:

+    N_theta - number of theta angles
+    N_phi - number of phi angles

+  Output params:

+    astra_angles - set of angles in its the ASTRA Toolbox representation deg_angles - set of angles in its degrees representation

 ### - getVectorRepresentationOfAngle
-  Calculation of angle vector representation which is required to ASTRA
+  Calculation of angle vector representation which is required to the ASTRA Toolbox

   Input params: